 Can I use WD 40 or other chemical solvents on my horse?
-I have seen on the internet that lots of people do it.

 Please, for the love of horses, keep WD40 (and all household cleaners and chemicals) FAR AWAY FROM HORSES.
 I know I’m probably going to sound like a nagging mother about this, but I have seen way to many pictures and suggestions on the internet lately of using WD 40 on horses.
 It’s just wrong.

 The front of the can spells out some of the dangers.

 I personally love WD 40.
 In the garage.
 When I need to get a piece of metal unstuck.
 When I am working on my car.
 (Ok, that doesn’t happen but the husband works on our vehicles and he uses it.)
 It’s really as easy as reading the label.
 WD 40 is very clear, on both sides of the can, about it’s uses and the serious hazards.
 A few highlights of the WD 40 warnings:

 - Harmful or fatal if swallowed.
 Ok, your horse is not going to drink it, but he may chew his buddies tail or ingest some when he’s mutually grooming his BFF.

 - Flammable.
 This means, literally, easily set on fire.

 NO NO NO NO NO. Keep this stuff in the garage!